ouster-lidar/ouster-sdk/docs/cpp/building.rst

 jsoncpp, and Eigen3 libraries with headers installed on the system.
 The sample visualizer also requires the GLFW3 and GLEW libraries.

+The C++ example code is available `on the Ouster Github <https://github.com/ouster-lidar/ouster_example>`_.
+Follow the instructions for cloning the project.

 Building on Linux / macOS
 ==========================